 For those existing Nikon DSLR and lens owners wanting to jump aboard its new mirrorless system, or utilise it alongside that very same DSLR, the Nikon Z6 currently offers the best deal.
 Yes the Nikon Z cameras feature a new lens mount, but the manufacturer is also selling an FTZ mount adaptor allowing purchasers to use their existing Nikon lenses, plus there are three dedicated Z mount lenses currently available at the time of writing.

-If you’re eyeing this one up over the Z7, be aware that although it’s cheaper there thankfully don’t appear to have been corners cut in terms of construction.
+If you’re eyeing this one up over the Nikon Z 7, be aware that although it’s cheaper there thankfully don’t appear to have been corners cut in terms of construction.
 It has an extensively weather-sealed, magnesium alloy body, plus a respectable 200,000 shot shutter duration.
 In short, externally you can barely tell the Z6 and Z7 apart.

 If you’re someone who takes pictures regularly in low light, another plus is that the Z6’s body has built-in anti shake, so you don’t specifically need to invest in Nikon’s VR equipped lenses.
 Continuous shooting speed impresses too, allowing for captures of up to 12fps.
 These are written to Nikon’s solitary choice of media: the XQD memory card, so you’ll likewise want to grab the best deal on one of those.